abelbryo/play-slick-uuid-primary-keys/README.md

-## Using UUIDs as Primary Key with play-slick
+## Custom Id generator for primary key and UUIDs as Primary key.

-Is that even a good idea?
-Anyway,
+This project shows a way to use UUID as primary key for postgres and custom id generator function using plain sql in slick

-This project uses Play 2.3.9 and play-slick 0.8.1 Enjoy :)
+It uses Play 2.3.9 and play-slick 0.8.1

-**Note**: For postgres don't forget to do `CREATE EXTENSION "uuid-ossp"`.
+Enjoy :)